 Workers who are exposed to benzene are required to wear respirators and other protective gear but some recent studies have indicated that benzene may still have some harmful effects below the 1 ppm standard set up by OSHA.

 Benzene Cancer Risks

-Benzene has been linked to an increased risk of leukemia, which is a cancer of the bone marrow.
-The bone marrow is where the white blood cells are made in the body.
-Those most likely to be exposed to high levels of benzene, causing benzene poisoning, are those who work in the manufacturing of benzene or that work in an industry that uses benzene in their products.
+Benzene has been particularly linked to an increased risk of leukemia, which is a cancer of the bone marrow.
+The bone marrow is responsible for white blood cell formation in the body.
+Those most likely to be exposed to high levels of benzene, causing benzene poisoning, are those who work in the manufacturing of benzene or those who work in an industry that uses benzene in their products.